Azure-Samples/ms-identity-javascript-angular-tutorial/2-Authorization-I/1-call-graph/README.md

 #### Processing the CAE challenge from Microsoft Graph

 Once the client app receives the CAE claims challenge from Microsoft Graph, it needs to present the user with a prompt for satisfying the challenge via Azure AD authorization endpoint.
-To do so, we use MSAL's `acquireTokenRedirect` API and provide the claims challenge as a parameter in the token request.
+To do so, we use MSAL's `acquireToken` API and provide the claims challenge as a parameter in the token request.
 This is shown in [graph.service.ts](../SPA/src/app/graph.service.ts), where we handle the response from the Microsoft Graph API with the `handleClaimsChallenge` method:

 ```typescript
  /**